-It’s important to note that this unlike other states, the law is only forbidding texting while driving.
-Talking on the phone or using mobile devices – GPS navigation or reading emergency messages – for other activities while driving are not prohibited except in school and construction areas.
+It’s important to note that, unlike other states, the law is only forbidding texting while driving.
+Talking on the phone or using mobile devices – GPS navigation or reading emergency messages – for other activities while driving is not prohibited except in school and construction areas.
 The exception for these areas takes effect on October 1st, 2019.

-Differing penalties apply depending on whether or not this is a first offence.
+Differing penalties apply depending on whether or not this is the first offense.
 First-time offenders may pay a $30 fine, plus any court fees.
 After that, offenders will pay a $60 fine plus court fees in addition to the addition of three points to the driver’s license.
-First time offenders also have the ability to purchase a Bluetooth device and take a driver safety education course to avoid the fine.
+First-time offenders also have the ability to purchase a Bluetooth device and take a driver safety education course to avoid the fine.

 What to Expect

 This is an easily avoided violation.
-Driver can simply wait until the trip is over or use one of various digital assistants – such as Siri on the iPhone – to handle text messages while driving.
+The driver can simply wait until the trip is over or use one of the various digital assistants – such as Siri on the iPhone – to handle text messages while driving.
 If a text message is so important that it cannot wait, remember that this law only covers moving cars and does not apply to a non-moving motorist.